Working with AppGyver Composer Pro, most of your time will be spent in the app builder.

 When a component is selected, a blue rectangle appears, visualizing the space taken by the component.

 At the top/bottom of the rectangle, there is a blue toolbar.
-In addition to showing the component name, the toolbar has two or three buttons:
+In addition to showing the component name, the toolbar has two buttons:

 You can change the canvas size and target device via the top left dropdown.
 You can choose from a selection of mobile devices to see how your app will look on them, choose full screen mode for web development or enter a custom width.